Chatlada-Nina/serenity-relax-and-spa/README.md

 2. From the source section drop-down menu, select the Master Branch.
 3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The link can be found here - [chatlada-nina/serenity-relax-and-spa](https://chatlada-nina.github.io/serenity-relax-and-spa/)
+The site is deployed using GitHub Pages - [Serenity Relax&Spa](https://chatlada-nina.github.io/serenity-relax-and-spa/)

 ### Local Deployment